michaelvianas/michaelvianas/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML/CSS, JavaScript, Bootstrap, React, Java
+- 🌱 I’m currently learning HTML/CSS, JavaScript, React, Java
 - 👯 I’m looking to collaborate on open sources and projects correlated to my skills
-- 💬 Ask me about HTML/CSS, JavaScript, Bootstrap, React, Java
+- 💬 Ask me about HTML/CSS, JavaScript, React, Java
 - 📫 How to reach me: bit.ly/linkedin-michael-viana

 <div>